decodingml/enterprise-mcp-course/apps/pr-reviewer-mcp-servers/README.md

 **A) Register your Slack App**

-You have two options:
-- Register manually from the Slack Web UI
-- Or use the provided OAuth registration script

-**Option 1: Manual Setup (recommended for simplicity)**

 1. **Create the app**
    Go to Slack → [Your Apps](https://api.slack.com/apps) and create a new app.